-SEATTLE – The Washington State Department of Transportation Ferries Division (WSF) reminds customers of two fare changes that will go into effect on Sunday, October 11.
-On that date, the peak season surcharge ends and a systemwide 2.5 percent fare increase goes into effect.
-Per state tariff law, WSF implements a 25 percent peak season […]
+SEATTLE – The Washington State Department of Transportation Ferries Division (WSF) reminds customers of two fare changes that will go into effect on Sunday, sickness October 11.
+On that date, capsule the peak season surcharge ends and a systemwide 2.5 percent fare increase goes into effect.
+Per state tariff law, WSF implements a 25 percent […]

 Jeff Chew has the story in the Peninsula Daily News: PORT TOWNSEND — Legislation to limit state Department of Health authority to shut down commercial shellfish operations in Mystery Bay off Marrowstone Island based on boat moorage buoy concentrations will be high on Rep. Kevin Van De Wege’s agenda in the coming legislative session.
 "In […]